 Rebekah Lynam

 Foundation selling raffle tickets

 Contact any foundation trustee, The Register or McClain Bank

-It's that time of year, foundation. again when the Purcell Public School Founda-
+It's that time of year, again when the Purcell Public School Foundation is selling fundraiser tickets to benefit the

-Inside

-Washington's

-Aubrey Schmidt

-finished as Class
+foundation.

-Tickets are \$100 and can be purchased from any foundation trustee or by contacting Kerry Wilhoit
+Inside Tickets are \$100 and can be purchased from any foundation trustee or by contacting Kerry Wilhoit at McClain Bank or John D. Montgomery at The Purcell Register.
 Tickets will be on sale at the the November 3 Purcell home game with John Marshall.